xerial/sqlite-jdbc/README.md

 *   2016 09-26: sqlite-jdbc-3.14.2
     * Updated binaries (Using docker for the ease of cross compiling)
     * Fixes native libraries for Raspberry-Pi
-    * Dropped support for Mac x86 (The last Mac OS X supporiting this archictture was Snow Leopard, 7-year ago!)
+    * Dropped support for Mac x86 (The last Mac OS X supporting this architecture was Snow Leopard, 7-year ago!)
     * Default support of JSON1 extension (#76, #127)
     * Implement query progress callback (#137)
     * Use extended error codes (#119)